magepages/mpdocs/docs/abandoned-cart-email/index.md

 *Note:
 * Mageplaza Abandoned Cart Email is totally compatible with Mageplaza SMTP extension
 * The extension supports and keeps track of logged customers or entered emails by visitors when they're in the checkout page
+* The module will be run depend on the Cronjob configuration
 ```

 ## How to configure